 At UC San Diego Health System, our commitment to quality is affirmed in the number of achievements we have received for our clinical excellence and patient experience over the past year.

-We were also named as one of Leapfrog Group's "Top Hospitals" in 2011.
-As one of 65 out of a field of nearly 1,300 hospitals, UC San Diego Health System was recognized for its outstanding performance in quality and patient safety.
+We were also named as one of Leapfrog Group's "Top Hospitals" in 2014.
+As one of 94, UC San Diego Health System was recognized for its outstanding performance in quality and patient safety.
+This elite distinction is widely acknowledged as one of the most competitive awards a United States hospital can receive.